Code of Conduct in Practice #2: Maintaining Personal and Professional Boundaries

 Summary

-Maintaining appropriate professional boundaries is an important discipline, skill and professional obligation for all social workers.
-The overwhelming majority of social workers maintain clear and professional boundaries with clients.
-However, like all professionals, you need to be vigilant in your efforts to avoid inappropriate dual relationships.
-The failure to maintain appropriate professional boundaries can lead to complicated relationships which are likely to be confusing and damaging to the client.
-This could result in serious misconduct and impact public trust in the social work profession.
+Maintaining appropriate professional boundaries is an important discipline, skill and professional obligation for all social workers, and the overwhelming majority maintain clear and professional boundaries with clients.
+However, as a professional, you need to be vigilant to avoid inappropriate relationships.
+Failure to maintain appropriate professional boundaries can lead to complicated relationships which are likely to be confusing and damaging to the client.
+This could result in serious misconduct charges and impact on public trust in the social work profession.

 Related Advice